 Medical devices aren’t your standard tech products.
 They’re often embedded with complex software, interact with human bodies, and communicate with networks.
 With those complexities come unique challenges.

 Devices may be vulnerable because of outdated software.
 Some manufacturers might neglect timely updates, creating a playground for malicious actors.
-Furthermore, many products are deployed in hospitals, making them susceptible to internal threats from staff and external attackers alike.
-The stakes here are higher than in other fields, making STRIDE not just relevant but essential.
+Furthermore, many products are deployed in hospitals, making them susceptible to internal threats from staff and external attackers.
+The stakes here are higher than in other fields, making STRIDE relevant and essential.

 The rapid evolution of technology means that medical devices are often designed with a focus on functionality and innovation, sometimes at the expense of robust security measures.
 For instance, Internet of Things (IoT) devices in healthcare, such as smart infusion pumps or wearable health monitors, can be particularly vulnerable due to their constant connectivity and reliance on cloud services.
 While enhancing patient care and operational efficiency, this interconnectedness also opens multiple avenues for cyberattacks, making it imperative to address these vulnerabilities proactively.